Refrigerated Beverage Vending Machines

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of public meeting and availability of the framework document regarding energy conservation standards for refrigerated beverage vending machines.
-78 FR 33262 (June 4, 2013).
+DOE published a notice of public meeting and availability of the preliminary technical support document concerning energy conservation standards for refrigerated bottled or canned beverage vending machines.
+79 FR 46379 (August 8, 2014).
 For more information, please see the rulemaking webpage.

 Standards for Refrigerated Beverage Vending Machines